 You’ll hear from industry insider and specialist Laura Gay, CPA, CA, LPA.
 Laura is a Partner at Stern Cohen in Toronto and she leads Stern Cohen’s Nonprofit Specialist Team.
 You can read more about Laura and her credentials on her bio page here.

 Ok, now to our insider recommendations…

 This is a big one.
 And you probably didn’t expect to see it mentioned.
 After all, personality is something one doesn’t always associate with accountants!
-All joking aside, it’s very important to take “fit” and personality into consideration when you pick an auditor or accountant because you will be working with them on a regular basis.
+All joking aside, it’s very important to take “fit” into consideration when you pick an auditor or accountant because you will be working with them on a regular basis.
 In many cases, nonprofits and charities don’t have the budget or funds for a large internal finance team.
 As a result, your new accountant and auditor will be a trusted advisor and key resource to your organization.
 You’ll be spending a good deal of time speaking with them and working with them.
 In fact, the Accounting Standards for Not-for-Profit Organizations in Canada place a strong emphasis on the importance of good communication.
-Your auditor will have to have frank discussions with board members and management.
+Your auditor will need to have frank discussions with board members and management.
 Find someone who will gel with your organization and who understands and respects your organization’s goals.

 Here’s a factor you were definitely expecting to see in this list!
 We know that service and responsiveness is important to you.
 So getting a service guarantee is key.
 Ask them questions like: